1.1 The New Jersey CNA Pathway (NATCEP)

 Key Takeaways

-• New Jersey requires a 90-hour state-approved Nurse Aide Training and Competency Evaluation Program (NATCEP): 50 classroom hours plus 40 clinical hours, which exceeds the federal 75-hour minimum.
+• New Jersey requires a 90-hour state-approved Nurse Aide Training and Competency Evaluation Program (NATCEP): 50 classroom hours plus 40 clinical hours in a licensed long-term care facility, exceeding the federal 75-hour minimum.

-• Anyone providing direct nursing or nursing-related care in a New Jersey long-term care facility regulated by the NJ Department of Health (NJ DOH) must be a Certified Nurse Aide (CNA) listed on the NJ Nurse Aide Registry.
+• Anyone providing direct nursing or nursing-related care in a New Jersey long-term care facility regulated by the NJ Department of Health (NJ DOH) must be a Certified Nurse Aide (CNA) listed on the New Jersey Nurse Aide Registry.

-• The full pathway is: complete NATCEP, pass the skills evaluation and knowledge test, then get placed on the NJ Nurse Aide Registry before the certificate is active.
+• The pathway is: enroll in an NJ DOH-approved NATCEP, complete 90 hours, pass both the skills evaluation and the written/oral knowledge test, then be placed on the New Jersey Nurse Aide Registry before the certification is active.

-• Training programs run at New Jersey community colleges, nursing facilities, and vocational schools; only NJ DOH-approved schools count toward eligibility.
+• Approved programs run at New Jersey community colleges, county vocational schools, and licensed long-term care facilities; only NJ DOH-approved schools count toward exam eligibility.

 Why the New Jersey Pathway Is Different